bontchev/pcodedmp/README.md

 	pip install oletools --upgrade

+This would be enough to allow you to run the script `pcodedmp.py` (which contains the disassembler).
+However, probably the simplest way to install it is from [PyPi](https://pypi.org/) with `pip`:

+	pip install -U pcodedmp

+The above command will install the latest version of `pcodedmp` (upgrading an older one if it already exists), while also installing all the necessary dependencies (currently only `oletools` but there might be additional ones in the future).

 ## Usage

 The script takes as a command-line argument a list of one or more names of files or directories.
 If the name is an OLE2 document, it will be inspected for VBA code and the p-code of each code module will be disassembled.
 If the name is a directory, all the files in this directory and its subdirectories will be similarly processed.
 In addition to the disassembled p-code, by default the script also displays the parsed records of the `dir` stream, as well as the identifiers (variable and function names) used in the VBA modules and stored in the `_VBA_PROJECT` stream.